 The more fanatical amongst you might like to take several exposures so they can chose which one they like best.

 Oh, and if you do decide to wander around at night alone with lots of valuable photographic gear, be a little circumspect about where you go.
-You flash looking DSLR may attract unwanted attention.
+Your flash looking DSLR may attract unwanted attention.
+Assuming you are fascinated by photography, what you really need is a less attention-grabbing camera, something like the excellent Fujifilm X100, perhaps.

 Happy shooting!